unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 ####  Sharpshooter

-####  Hunter’s Prey
+####  Hunter's Prey

 At 3rd level, you gain one of the following features of your choice.

 **_Assassin._** Your tenacity can wear down the most potent foes.
-When you hit a creature with a weapon attack, the creature takes an extra 1d8 damage if it’s below its hit point maximum.
+When you hit a creature with a weapon attack, the creature takes an extra 1d8 damage if it's below its hit point maximum.
 You can deal this extra damage only once per turn.

 **_Giant Killer._** When a Large or larger creature within 5 feet of you hits or misses you with an attack, you can use your reaction to attack that creature immediately after its attack, provided that you can see the creature.